shivamsn97/Pyxle/docs/routing/file-based-routing.md

 If a folder contains `index.pyx`, the compiler collapses the `index` segment so `pages/blog/index.pyx` becomes `/blog` rather than `/blog/index`.

+### Developer checklist for new routes

+1. Create the file under `pages/` (or `pages/api/` for HTTP handlers).
+2. Export a loader + component; Pyxle handles the rest.
+3. Optionally add `HEAD` entries or layout files alongside your route.
+4. Run `pyxle dev`—the watcher updates Starlette + Vite without a restart.

 ### Custom middleware per route set

 Use `pyxle.config.json`: